sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 seem very impressive compared to the `h2xs` tool.

 `Dist::Zilla` works a lot differently than `h2xs`.
-Its `new` subcommand isn't designed to immediately build our distribution, it simply sets up a directory that will eventually store our code and distribution builds.
+Its `new` subcommand isn't designed to immediately generate a distribution, it simply sets up a directory that will eventually store our code and distributions.
 But before we get ahead of ourselves, let's make our module useful by editing the `lib/Greetings.pm` module file that `dzil` generated for us and add in our
 function: